robbinwilson24/finalCapstone/README.md

 - [Credits](#credits)

 [Introduction](#introduction)
-This project is the first instance of me implementing javascript into a webpage alongside HTML and CSS.
+This project is the first instance of me implementing JavaScript into a webpage alongside HTML and CSS.
 The importance of this is to show that I am able to implement the skills I have learnt in the HyperionDev DfE web development course into a functional website.
 The project is a basic collection of web pages that represents an online guitar store.
-With pages to "purchase" different types of guitar, Leave comments, a contact section and a "save for later" page.
+With pages to "purchase" different types of guitars, leave comments, a contact section and a "save for later" page.

 [Installation](#installation)
 To install the files, simply copy the entire project directory into a new parent folder on your machine.